References and Resources

 March 2013

 Guidance to broadcasters and creators of audio for TV content.
-Developed originally to address loud commercials, it recommends production, distribution, and transmission practices.
+Developed originally to describe loudness management for ATSC 1.0, it recommends production, distribution, and transmission practices.

 January 2012